This year you'll continue to learn about careers in tutor time, PSHE and in your classrooms during your learning.

 Then BTECS, T LEVELS and A levels can get you there, but it’s important to know your preferred style of learning.

 Or if the you want to gain a qualifaction while working and earning a wage, the apprenticeship route may be for you!
+Although only very few univerisities will take apprenticeships as an entry requirement, you can get a degree through the apprenticeship scheme.

 At this point you may have some ideas and want to explore what education is available, but before you start, here are a few things to think a about.